Lancashire Constabulary Logo

 Further to this, we have identified additional factors that are influencing the overall gender pay gap for Lancashire Constabulary:

-• There continues to be a lower proportion of women in higher paid roles and ranks which is reflected by the overall gender pay gap, although we will see an increase in women in more senior roles over the next few years as new officers and staff begin to progression within the organisation.
+• There continues to be a lower proportion of women in higher paid roles and ranks which is reflected by the increase in the overall gender pay gap, although we will see an increase in women in more senior roles over the next few years as new officers and staff begin to progression within the organisation.

 • We offer police staff the ability to buy additional annual leave, which in turn further reduces hourly pay.
-In 2022/23, 85% of requests to purchase additional annual leave were made by women.
+In 2023/24, 70.9% of requests to purchase additional annual leave were made by women.

 How are we addressing the Gender Pay Gap?